DevAlex89/DevAlex89/README.md

 I'm driven by my love for technology and enjoy the problem-solving aspect of development.
 Going fullstack excites me as it enables me to create end-to-end applications that people can use and enjoy.
 I'm always eager to learn something new; stagnation is not an option for me.

 ## Fun Facts & Hobbies
 When I'm not coding or studying, you can find me immersed in gaming.
-I game on Manjaro (Arch btw) and run my own server for one of my favorite FPS, Rising Storm 2: Vietnam.
+I game on Manjaro (Arch btw) and help run a server for one of my favorite FPS, Rising Storm 2: Vietnam.

 ## Connect with Me
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/alexrezkalla/)